 That was the beauty of the original Star Trek and most of the shows that followed.
 This idea that the future, while still dangerous at times, is a much brighter place where humanity has overcome poverty, hunger, hatred, and many other negative things to be better.
 To spread amongst the stars to explore and expand their knowledge.

 These are growing pains that most shows have in their first seasons, as most fans agree that even Star Trek: The Next Generation really did not fully find it’s footing till season three.
+Near the end of season one, The Orville leaned more towards the drama and MacFarlane is already on record that the second season will feature much more science-fiction over jokes for the sake of jokes.

-I have yet to watch much of Star Trek: Discovery because of being one of those that cannot and will not pay for another streaming service, but from what I have seen and what the producers have said it’s a series that has the utopia ideals but wants to explore more of the issues of war and humanity not being happy and even lots of conflict between the crew itself.
+I have yet to watch much of Star Trek: Discovery because of being one of those that cannot and will not pay for another streaming service, but from what I have seen and what the producers have said it’s a series that has the utopian ideals but wants to explore more of the issues of war and humanity not being happy and even lots of conflict between the crew itself.

 In the later years of Star Trek: Deep Space Nine the series became more like what Discovery is looking to be, serialized and a bit darker.
 At the time it worked because it stood out from the other series and what was on television at the time (serialization not being as big as it is currently).